rails/rails/guides/source/generators.md

   end
 ```

-The next customization on the workflow will be to stop generating stylesheet, JavaScript, and test fixture files for scaffolds altogether.
+The next customization on the workflow will be to stop generating stylesheet and test fixture files for scaffolds altogether.
 We can achieve that by changing our configuration to the following:

 ```ruby
 config.generators do |g|